searchspring/competencies/competencies/db-mysql.md

 - Have a basic understand of [RDBMS concepts](https://www.tutorialspoint.com/sql/sql-rdbms-concepts.htm).
 - Install MySQL as a Docker container on your system, create a database, put data in it, dump it out and re-import it.

-# Competency - DB MySQL Level 2
+# Database: MySQL Level 2

 ## How do you prove it?
 - You can explain how MySQL replication works, why you would use it, and what it can and cannot do.